minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ## Termination of the CoronaCheck Scanner app

-Checking coronavirus passes and DCCs to allow access is a temporary crisis measure.
+Checking coronavirus entry passes and EU DCCs to allow access is a temporary crisis measure.
 This means what will happen in the future cannot be predicted.
 For this reason, VWS can decide at any time to terminate use of the CoronaCheck Scanner app.
 Should this happen, you will be informed via the [CoronaCheck website](https://coronacheck.nl/en).

 ## Applicable law and competent court